Claude on Amazon Bedrock: Everything You Need to Know

 Agent aliases

-Agents use an alias system for deployment.
 The TSTALIASID alias always points to the working draft — useful for development.
-For production, create a named alias pinned to a specific agent version, giving you controlled rollbacks.
+For production, create a named alias pinned to a specific agent version, giving you controlled rollbacks without touching application code.

-Retrieval Augmented Generation (RAG) is the technique of grounding Claude’s responses in your own documents rather than relying solely on its training data.
-Bedrock Knowledge Bases is AWS’s fully managed RAG implementation — you connect it to an S3 bucket, and Bedrock handles chunking, embedding, indexing, and retrieval automatically.
+Retrieval Augmented Generation (RAG) grounds Claude’s responses in your own documents rather than relying solely on its training data.
+Bedrock Knowledge Bases is AWS’s fully managed RAG implementation — connect it to an S3 bucket, and Bedrock handles chunking, embedding, indexing, and retrieval automatically.

 01